RebootJeff/phone-tag/README.md

 1. Get friends.
 2. Make sure your phones' GPS is enabled and well-hydrated.
 3. Open Phone Tag on your phones.
-4. Enter your screen name.
-If your screen name isn't unique, the game will implode in disgust.
+4. Enter your screen names.
+If your screen names aren't unique, Phone Tag will implode in disgust.
 5. Tap the `Join` button.
 6. Wait for players to join.
 7. Game will automatically start when minimum number of players is reached.